Login to Complete _An Application_ or to Access Judging Panel

 - 8 1/2" x 11" landscape orientation (all pages)

-- Combination of text and images, 12 pt. font minimum, formatted and designed at entrant's discretion.
+- Combination of text and images, 12 pt. minimum font size, formatted and designed at entrant's discretion.

 - Project Name